-Graphite One was incorporated in Alberta and commenced operations on March 16, 2006 under the name Cedar Mountain Exploration Inc. On October 18, 2007, the Company closed its initial public offering and on October 29, 2007 began trading on the TSX-Venture Exchange under the symbol CED.
+Graphite One was incorporated in Alberta and commenced operations on March 16, 2006 under the name Cedar Mountain Exploration Inc. and on October 29, 2007 began trading on the TSX-Venture Exchange under the symbol CED.
 On March 23, 2012, the Company changed its name to Graphite One Resources Inc. and adopted the symbol GPH on the TSX-Venture Exchange effective March 27, 2012.
-On February 27, 2019 the Company changed its name to Graphite One Inc. On June 11, 2012 the Company began trading in the over the counter market in the United States on the OTCQX under the symbol GPHOF.
+On June 11, 2012 the Company began trading in the over-the-counter market in the United States on the OTCQX under the symbol GPHOF.
+The Company was continued into British Columbia on September 12, 2014.
 Due to changes in the listing requirements of the OTCQX, the Company began trading on the OTCQB on April 1, 2017.
-Graphite One is the parent company of the consolidated group
+On February 27, 2019 the Company changed its name to Graphite One Inc. Graphite One is the parent company of the consolidated group.